toastbrot2000/very-simple-yt-downloader/README.md

 ## Features

-- **Stateless Design:** Files are served directly to your browser and then deleted from the server.
+- **Stateless-ish Design:** Files are served directly to your browser and then deleted from the server.
 - **Background Cleanup:** Automatic garbage collection for abandoned or stale downloads.
 - **Rich UI:** Modern, responsive interface with real-time progress tracking.
 - **Docker Ready:** Run instantly with a single command via Docker Hub.